dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

       UDS has a framework for applying modifiers to the sky, which can affect a selection of float and color properties on UDS.
 These modifiers can be applied or removed at runtime, faded in and out, and layered on top of each other.

-      UDS Modifiers exist as data assets.
-Create one by making a new data asset with the UDS_Modifier class.

-      In a modifier asset, there are two maps.
-One is for float property overrides and the other is for color property overrides.
-Entries in these maps will determine which properties this modifier will control when applied to UDS.
+      **

+      Creating Sky Modifier Assets

+      UDS Modifiers are data assets which you can author using the Sky Modifier Editor utility.
+You can access this from the Ultra Dynamic Sky dropdown on the level editor toolbar, or by running the editor utility asset in Blueprints/Tools.

+      In the Sky Modifier Editor, you can Open an existing UDS Modifier asset, or use New to create a new blank modifier.
+New modifier assets are placed in Blueprints/Sky_Modifiers, but after they're saved by the tool, you are free to move them anywhere else.

+      The Modifiable Sky Properties lists all the properties which the modifier system can take control of on UDS.
+To make the current modifier affect one of these, just edit the value exposed for it.
+If you want to remove that property override, click the checkbox next to the property to remove it from the modifier.

-      You can also adjust the easing behavior used when fading the modifier in/out, as well as the max alpha this modifier will apply when interpolating to its override values.
+      In Modifier Settings, you can also adjust the easing behavior used when fading the modifier in/out, as well as the max alpha this modifier will apply when interpolating to its override values.

+      While you work in the Sky Modifier Editor, the current modifier will be previewed on UDS.

+      **

       You can add a modifier to the sky configuration, to be used from level start, from the Modifiers category on UDS.
 You can also toggle the visibility of that modifier in the level editor.